Ghost Tips: My Experiences Running a Self-Hosted Newsletter

 So, for context, I am a neophyte developer with one hacked together Obsidian theme and one plugin that a lot of people helped me with under my belt.
 I’ve technically got a ghost installation running on my local machine (more on that in a moment) and that’s a “developers-only” tool, so, sure, fine, we can call me a developer in the technical sense.
 But my day job is middle school teacher and my hobby is writing fiction; I’m not even an experienced hobbyist.

 Rolling my own ghost blog was not easy, at least partially because it’s impossible to test most of the complicated parts on a development machine because it’s the mail settings that are tricky.
 Self-hosting WordPress is a breeze by comparison.
 I’m pretty sure that publishing a website using a static site generator like Hugo using git would have been easier.
 Digging through the mailgun documentation, figuring out the ghost CLI stuff, etc took me like three days of constant poking, and I never would have succeeded without my husband’s intervention at critical moments.
-If you’re a non-technical user just trying to run a cheap newsletter, use Substack.
+If you’re a non-technical user just trying to run a newsletter that doesn’t make money, and you aren’t worried about customization, use Substack.
 If you object to Substack’s business model or ethics, check out .
 If you really, really want your newsletter emails to come from your own custom domain on the cheap, while also being able to control what it looks like, and want them to be available through RSS on the web, and it matters to you a lot that you can do paid subscriptions?
-Ghost is a good way to go.
+Ghost is the best way to go.